jesshill/CSU-2025FA-DSCI-510-001_LINUX_as_a_computational_platform/Modules/Week4/4-6_Custom_Commands.md

 [nnn] - where nnn is a three number code specifying the desired permission string.

-The three number code string is a clever way to specify the permissions for the owner, group, and world.
+The three number code string is a clever way to specify the permissions for the **owner, group, and world**.
 If I want all three user groups to have read, write, and execution privileges, the code string is 777:

 **!!!
 EXAMPLES:** To change a file to this permission code …